 Adult Nonfiction Book Club : 1st Tuesday of the month, 7:00 PM.
 Tuesday, 2/7 at 7:00 p.m.
 We’ll meet in the downstairs Meeting Room.
 We’ll discuss The Library : a Fragile History by Andrew Pettegree and Arthur de Weduwen.
 Copies are available at Main Desk.
 Email Charles Schweppe at firstname.lastname@example.org for details!

-Adult Book Club -Thursday 10/13 at 7:30 p.m. – Our meetings will take place in the downstairs Meeting Room.
-Join us on Thursday 10/13 at 7:30 p.m. to discuss The Last Thing He Told Me by Laura Dave.
-Copies are available at the Main Desk.
-The e-book and audiobook are both available to download from Overdrive Email Kristina Leedberg at email@example.com for details!
+Adult Book Club -Thursday, 2/9/23 at 7:00 p.m. – Our meetings take place upstairs in the Mary Atwood Room.
+Join us on Thursday 2/9 at 7:00 p.m. to discuss ,The Mystery of Mrs. Christie by Marie Benedict .
+Copies are available at Main Desk.
+The e-book and audiobook are both available to download from Overdrive .
+Email Kristina Leedberg at email@example.com for details!

 Mystery Book Club: Wake up your week with a stimulating book club discussion!
 Our next meeting will be Monday, February 27 at 2:00 p.m.
 We’ll meet in the Mary Atwood Room to discuss Something to Hide by Elizabeth George.
 Print copies are available at Main Desk.

 Virtual – Abolition’s Foot Soldiers: Female Anti-Slavery Societies in Antebellum Massachusetts